Friday, July 10, 2009

 And no, I’m not talking of investing in a stunning evening gown especially as there’s nothing absolutely wrong with this one which she sported to Etcetera’s Black Tie Gig which held June 14th.
 If for nothing, one reason to love this extremely good-looking, full-figured rapper is the fact that she isn’t afraid to bring the sexy back into Hip-hop.
 If you check out her full package in the dress she wore towards the end of the Waa Wa Alright video, I’m sure you’ll agree with me.
 You can also scope her out in the video for Too Fine.

-Her sexy self aside, Kel’s debut album The Investment which release had previously been shifted some months back, hit the stores on 22-06-09.
+Her sexy self aside, Kel’s debut album The Investment which release had previously been shifted some months back, was set to hit the stores on 22-06-09.
 And guess what?
-Albeit late, I’m about to go out there and - in the usual Idumota slang - “grab a copy now!”
+I’m about to go out there and - in the usual Idumota slang - “grab a copy now!”
 When I do, you can be sure I’ll be letting you guys know what I like about the album.
 Or not…

 Meanwhile, one more bootylicious Kel picture to add to my PC desktop, thank you!